Three of the finest: Adrian Stott, Donald Ritchie and Willie Sichel

 Scotland won the Men’s Team Title: Campbell third, Marco Consani (Garscube H) fifth, Paul Giblin (Paisley) seventh.

 2014 – Paul Giblin third; Rosie Bell (Strathaven Striders) sixth.
+She ran ultras for Scotland three times.

 2015 – Ross Houston (Central AC) first (and UK Champion) in a record event time of 6.43.35; Rosie Bell second – and won the Women’s Team Title with Charlotte Black fourth.